← Back to Community

 We start with a thorough intake.
 Pelvic floor, diastasis, sleep, hormonal context, goals.
 We do not skip this.
 The intake tells us how aggressive the program can be.

 We start with personal training.
 8 to 12 weeks of 1-on-1 work is the right entry.
-The coach (often me, sometimes Vidya for nutrition coordination) can adapt in real time and respect signals the member may not even know to communicate.
-My coach page covers my background and approach.
+A coach working one-on-one can adapt in real time and respect signals the member may not even know how to communicate.
+My coach page covers my background and approach, and AJ and the rest of the crew know the postpartum modifications, so the handoff to group classes is seamless.

 We transition to group classes once the foundation is rebuilt.
 Most members move to fuller training around week 12.
 Some keep PT going periodically for specific skills.

-We coordinate nutrition.
-Postpartum and breastfeeding needs are real.
-Vidya runs structured nutrition coaching for postpartum members.
+We coordinate nutrition the whole way.
+Postpartum and breastfeeding needs are real and they change.
+Our nutrition coaching runs structured support for postpartum members through every phase.

 Our about page covers the gym's philosophy.
-For other member transformation stories, our member transformations hub curates five longer-form arcs including Eric's chronic back pain to pull-ups journey.
+For other member transformation stories, our member transformations hub curates five longer-form arcs, including Eric's chronic back pain to strict pull-ups journey.

 Frequently Asked Questions